vtex-apps/storefront-permissions-ui/docs/README.md

 After this command, the app will be installed in your VTEX Admin, and you can access it on **Account Settings** > **Storefront Permissions**.

+> ℹ Installing **Storefront Permissions UI** has the effect of automatically installing the [Storefront Permissions](https://developers.vtex.com/vtex-developer-docs/docs/vtex-storefront-permissions) app as a dependency, in case it is not already installed.

 ## Roles management